Sp2000/colplus-portal-components/README.md

 ### ColBrowser.Tree
-A [browsable taxonomic tree](https://www.dev.catalogue.life/data/browse.html), takes two properties:
+A [browsable taxonomic tree](https://www.dev.catalogue.life/data/browse.html), takes three properties:
 1. `catalogueKey` - the dataset key from the [Catalogue of Life clearinghouse](https://data.catalogue.life/)
 2. `pathToTaxon` - The local path to the taxon page of your website (for links in the taxon tree to point towards).
 3. `pathToDataset` - The local path to the source dataset page of your website (for links in the taxon tree to point towards).